Friis Arne Petersen: Career

-Petersen was sent to Washington, D.C. in 2005 when he was to succeed Ulrik Federspiel as Denmark's ambassador to the United States.
-An office he held until 2010, when he was appointed as ambassador to China.
-Here he was also an ambassador for five years before, with effect from 15 August 2015, became Denmark's ambassador to Germany, and accredited ambassador to Switzerland and Liechtenstein.
+Petersen was appointed to Washington, D.C. as Denmark's ambassador to the United States in 2005.
+An office he held until 2010, when he was appointed as ambassador to China for 5 years.
+Following this, he was appointed as Denmark's ambassador to Germany from August 2015 to 2020.
+While serving in Germany, he was also accredited ambassador to Switzerland and Liechtenstein.

+Friis Arne Petersen served as adjunct professor at Copenhagen Business School in the Department of International Economics, Government and Business from 2018 to 2022.

+Furthermore, Petersen has received a number of decorations.